GET IN TOUCH

 Multiple State Tax Issues

 Taxpayers with obligations to multiple states often face competing enforcement actions.
 Different states may issue overlapping levies, creating confusion about priority.
-Federal government actions, such as IRS wage or bank levies, generally take priority over state claims.
+Federal government actions generally take priority over state claims.
 These situations require careful coordination to avoid double enforcement and to ensure all obligations are resolved in compliance with governing law.

 Duration of a Levy

 A Michigan bank levy generally applies as a one-time action, seizing funds available when the levy is served.
-Additional deposits during the holding period may also be included.
 New levies can be issued until the liability is satisfied.
-Unlike continuous wage levies, a bank levy is a one-time seizure of the balance available when the levy is served.

 Single Occurrence vs. Continuous Levies

-Bank levies are usually single seizures, though multiple levies may occur until the debt is paid.
+Bank levies are typically single seizures, though multiple levies may be issued until the debt is paid.
 Wage levies, however, are continuous until liabilities are satisfied completely.

 Wage Levy Comparison